ganeshmajhi/express_website/README.md

 # express_website

-This is a website made up of node.js,express and jade template.Used bootstrap for styling.
+This is a website made up of node.js, express and jade template.
+Used bootstrap for styling.